zio/zio-dynamodb/docs/reference/auto-batching-and-parallelisation.md

 # Batching using the `batch` function

-Note if you use the `batch(someCollection)(el => someQuery)` function for batching there is no defaulting to parallel queries and you will get a `DynamoDBError.BatchError.UnbatchableQueryError` with a detailed message on `execute` if any of the above rules are violated.
+The `batch(someCollection)(el => someQuery)` function is the preferred way of composing batched queries.
+Queries are automatically zipped together, however on `execute` the parallelisation step above is omitted and instead a `DynamoDBError.BatchError.UnbatchableQueryError` is returned with a detailed error message for each rule violation.

-The use of `batch` the recommended approach for batching queries rather than using `zip` - however you will still have to manually manage the size of the batch manually (see next section).
+The use of `batch` the recommended approach for batching queries rather than using `zip`, however you will still have to manually manage the size of the batch manually (see next section).

 ## Maximum batch sizes for `BatchWriteItem` and `BatchGetItem`